 If transportation is a related service that a child needs, the school district must provide the transportation, contract with

-home to school and school to home services.
-If a parent has been offered a transportation contract but does not want to
+school and school to home services.
+If a parent has been offered a transportation contract but does not want to transport the

-transport the child, the school district is still responsible for providing transportation.
-Parents cannot be forced to provide
+child, the school district is still responsible for providing transportation.
+Parents cannot be forced to provide transportation if

 Program Models

-but must ensure both free appropriate public education and least restrictive environment as it identifies an appropriate
+must ensure both free appropriate public education and least restrictive environment as it identifies an appropriate placement

 Special education for the child may be provided in the child’s home by an traveling special education teacher.